-Figure 74. (opposite page) Jubilee Avenue, Mays Hill, 2017 Mays Hill will remain the front door to the Park for Westmead and Merrylands residents.
+Mays Hill will remain the front door of the Park for Westmead and Merrylands residents.
 It will be reconnected with the core of the Park and Old Government House and its picturesque park setting will feature areas for active recreation, heritage gatehouses and the headwaters of Domain Creek.